Nairana-class escort carrier: HMS Vindex

-The return convoy RA 61 was equally successful with only one frigate damaged by a torpedo just after leaving Kola.
+The return convoy RA 61 was equally successful, with only one frigate damaged by a torpedo just after leaving Kola.
 Vindex had to take avoiding action after detecting a torpedo coming towards her.
 Vindex's inexperienced squadron lost a Wildcat pilot when his plane crashed into the sea attempting to land back on board.
-A Swordfish crashed into the sea following a rocket assisted take off with the loss of the two man crew.
-Another Swordfish crashed on landing with the aircraft initially hung over the ship's side from its tail hook.
-When the hook gave way it crashed into the sea and only the pilot was rescued.
+A Swordfish crashed into the sea following a rocket-assisted takeoff, with the loss of the two man crew.
+Another Swordfish crashed on landing, with the aircraft initially hung over the ship's side from its tail hook.
+When the hook gave way, it crashed into the sea and only the pilot was rescued.
 The squadron in total lost or so severely damaged eight Swordfish and two Wildcats that they could not fly again.

 HMS Campania

 Campania was commissioned in February 1944, her delay in construction meant she was the first British carrier to be fitted with Action Information Organisation (AIO) and a Type 277 Radar able to detect low-level aircraft.
 She had 813 Naval Air Squadron on board, equipped with 12 Swordfish Mk III, four Grumman Wildcats and three Fairey Fulmars.
 Her first convoy supported by the escort carrier Striker was the uneventful JW 60 to Russia.
 The return convoy RA 60 did have two merchant ships torpedoed for the loss of U-921.
 Between the two carriers five Swordfish and two Wildcats were lost.
 On 1 November 1944, Campania took part in Operation Golden convoys JW and RA 61A this was a small convoy with only the escorts and two passenger liners repatriating 11,000 Russians who were released prisoners of war.
 They left Russia 10 November with the liners bringing back Russian sailors, crews for ships being loaned to the Russian navy.
 Both journeys were relatively uneventful no U-boats interfered with their progress and the only action was the shooting down of two Blohm and Voss 138s by the Wildcats of 813 Naval Air Squadron.
 One Wildcat was lost when it crashed on take-off.

 The normal Arctic convoys restarted at the end of November, Campania and Nairana were paired as part of the escort.
 Both ships still had their established squadrons on board 813 and 835, with Swordfish IIIs and Wildcat VIs.
 The first convoy JW and RA 62 were subjected to the first joint U-boat and torpedo bomber attacks since convoy PQ 18 two years previously.
 No ships in the convoy were lost but they did sink U-365 and shot down two Junkers Ju 88s and one Blohm and Voss 138.
 Two Swordfish and one Wildcat with the pilot were lost.